noahburrell0/app-of-apps-example/README.md

-# golist
+# App of Apps Example

-Deployment Repository for the golist Application.
+Deployment Repository to demo App of Apps with Syncwaves

 # Health Checks